benji6/project-euler-solutions/README.md

 # project-euler-solutions

-Playing with some Haskell and the problems here [https://projecteuler.net/](https://projecteuler.net/)
+Playing with the problems here [https://projecteuler.net/](https://projecteuler.net/) in Haskell and JavaScript.